Maya Lin Focuses on Consequences of Climate Change in New Commission for Madison Square Park Conservancy Opening June 2020

 Ghost Forest Will Create Grove of Spectral Trees within Park’s Verdant Landscape, Building on Lin’s History of Environmentalism within her Artistic Practice

 For Madison Square Park Conservancy’s 40th public art commission, Maya Lin will realize a new, site-responsive installation that brings into focus the ravages of climate change on woodlands around the world.
 Ghost Forest will take the form of a towering grove of spectral cedar trees, all sourced from the region and presented in sharp contrast to the Park’s lush tree line.
-The work derives its name from the natural phenomenon of ghost forests, vast tracts of forestland that have died off due to climate change, sea-level rise and saltwater infiltration.
-On view from June 8, 2020 through December 13, 2020, Ghost Forest builds on Lin’s practice of addressing climate change within her work and serves as a call to action to the 60,000 visitors who pass through the Park daily.
+The installation builds on Lin’s practice of addressing climate change within her work and serves as a call to action to the 60,000 visitors who pass through the Park daily.
 Ghost Forest is on view June 8 through December 6, 2020, and is complemented by a series of public programs, lectures, and events that explore the challenges of climate change and propose potential nature-based solutions, including the Conservancy’s annual Public Art Symposium, Greening Public Art on June 5.

 “As one of New York’s beloved public greenspaces, the Conservancy is committed to advancing environmental stewardship at the Park and beyond through our mission and program.
 We are honored to be collaborating with Maya Lin to realize this powerful new commission that will heighten awareness of the realities of climate change and of urgent environmental issues that affects us all,” added the Conservancy’s Executive Director Keats Myer.